cbenz/harmony-transformers/README.md

-harmony-converters
+harmony-transformers
 ==================

-Data converters for the OSM-GIS-Harmony project.
+Data transformers for the OSM-GIS-Harmony project.

 Dependencies
 ------------